Understanding an STD

 - Avoiding sex with anyone who has genital sores, a rash, discharge, or other symptoms

-- Always using latex condoms during sex, and using a water-based lubricant
+- Always use latex condoms during sex, and use a water-based lubricant

 - Washing before and after intercourse